 Make sure you receive payment BEFORE sending the item

-Depending on how you sell, auction versus Buy it Now, you may have have someone with payment pending (for auction style).
+Depending on how you sell, auction versus Buy it Now, you may have someone with payment pending (for auction style).

 So, although they have won the item, they still need to pay for it.